4 Simple linear regression

 Variable Mean SD Min Q1 Median (Q2) Q3 Max Missing

-critics 60.8 30.2 5 31.2 63.5 89 100 0
+critics_score 60.8 30.2 5 31.2 63.5 89 100 0

-audience 63.9 20.0 20 50.0 66.5 81 94 0
+audience_score 63.9 20.0 20 50.0 66.5 81 94 0

-The distribution of critics is left-skewed, meaning the movies in the data set are generally more favorably reviewed by critics (more observations with higher critics scores).
+The distribution of critics_score is left-skewed, meaning the movies in the data set are generally more favorably reviewed by critics (more observations with higher critics scores).
 Given the apparent skewness, the center is best described by the median score of 63.5 points.
 The interquartile range (IQR), the spread of the middle 50% of the distribution, is 57.8 points (Q3Q1=8931.2), so there is a lot of variability in the critics scores for the movies in the data.
 There are no apparent outliers, but we observe from the raw data that there are two notable observations of movies that have perfect critics scores of 100.
 There are no missing values of critics score.

 4.2.2 Bivariate EDA

-Figure 4.2: Scatterplot of critics and audience scores for movies on Rotten Tomatoes.
+Figure 4.2: Scatterplot of critics_score and audience_score

 4.3 Linear regression